skdunnigan/skdunnigan/README.md

 ### What am I up to?

 - I am currently analyzing 20-years of monthly chlorophyll-*a* data from two long-term monitoring programs in the St. Augustine region [`gtm-chla-20yr`](https://github.com/skdunnigan/gtm-chla-20yr) using generalized additive models, mixed-meta regression analysis, and decomposition of timeseries for seasonality.

+- I am working on a manuscript analyzing six years of monthly oyster spat monitoring in the Guana Tolomato Matanzas estuary [`spat`](https://github.com/skdunnigan/spat) using generalized linear models and pairing these patterns with continuous water quality data in similar areas.

 - I am the primary administrator for the [GTMNERR](https://github.com/GTMNERR) organization on GitHub.

 - 🔬 I am integrating Quarto and GitHub with my team in our projects and helping to develop functional workflows for varying experience levels on the teams.
-   - Check out the GTMNERR SWMP quarterly report [`GTMNERR/swmp-quarter-report`](https://gtmnerr.github.io/swmp-quarter-report) or 2022 Annual Report [`GTMNERR/2022-swmp-annual-report`](https://gtmnerr.github.io/2022-swmp-annual-report) for examples.
+   - Check out the GTMNERR SWMP quarterly report [`GTMNERR/swmp-quarter-report`](https://gtmnerr.github.io/swmp-quarter-report) or 2023 Annual Report [`GTMNERR/2023-swmp-annual-report`](https://gtmnerr.github.io/2023-swmp-annual-report) for examples.

 - 🌱 I’m currently learning how to build my first shiny-based application to be able to share the GTMNERR SWMP data with others.